Chris Evans Responds To Lizzo's "Lil Merica" Pregnancy Rumors

 OMG YALL— HE SAW THE BABY BUMP!
 WE DID IT!
 NOW YALL GOTTA NAME LIL MERICA!!!!!
 WHAT YALL BOUTA NAME MY BABY ?! 🤰🏾🇺🇸♬ original sound - lizzo

-Lizzo and Evans' public courtship has been America's favorite event at the Olympics ever since Lizzo revealed that she had drunkenly slid into the actor's DMs back in April.
+Lizzo and Evans' public courtship has been America's favourite event at the Olympics ever since Lizzo revealed that she had drunkenly slid into the actor's DMs back in April.

 "Don't drink and DM, kids," Lizzo captioned a TikTok video of their DMs, inspired by a viral trend originated by Tatayanna Mitchell.
 In response to her puff of smoke, woman playing basketball, and basketball emojis (meaning she was shooting her shot), Evans responded, "No shame in a drunk DM," adding a kiss emoji.
 "God knows I've done worse on this app lol."
 (Never forgetting the NSFW picture he accidentally shared on Instagram, bless).